prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 * InterWorx ([Documentation](https://appendix.interworx.com/current/nodeworx/plugins/install-use-cloudlinux-plugin-interworx.html))
 * Webuzo ([Documentation](https://webuzo.com/docs/installing-webuzo/install-cloudlinux-os/))

-:::warning Other control panels:
+:::warning Other control panels
 Control panels not mentioned in the list of supported panels have native integration or integration done by the developer of the panel.
 We cannot guarantee the stability or correct operation of CloudLinux components on such panels.
 :::

-:::warning Warning:
+:::warning Control panel compatibility
-Some CloudLinux components may not be supported by the control panel itself or the control panel can have its own analog of such a component.
+Some CloudLinux components may not be supported by the control panel itself or the control panel can have its own equivalent of such a component.
 You can verify this information when reviewing the system requirements for installing a specific CloudLinux component.
 :::

-#### Note: CentOS 8 is EOL
+#### CentOS 8 is EOL

 CentOS 8 reached End Of Life (EOL) on December 31st, 2021.
-If you would like to convert from CentOS 8 to CloudLinux OS 8, do the following:
+If you would like to convert from CentOS 8 to CloudLinux OS 8, follow these steps:

 * Convert CentOS 8 to AlmaLinux 8 using [almalinux-deploy](https://github.com/AlmaLinux/almalinux-deploy)
 * Convert AlmaLinux 8 to CloudLinux 8 using [cldeploy](/cloudlinux_installation/#cldeploy-explained)

-### Downloading and running conversion script
+### Downloading and running the conversion script

 #### Key-based activation